Rivermate | North Macedonia landscape

 Contract Modification and Termination

-Any changes to the terms of an employment agreement in North Macedonia generally require the mutual written consent of both the employer and the employee.
+Any modification to an existing employment contract in North Macedonia generally requires the mutual written agreement of both the employer and the employee.
 Unilateral changes by the employer are typically not permitted unless specifically allowed by law or a collective agreement under defined circumstances.

 Martijn